MagicalPotato715/Pathfinder-MKIII/README.md

 **In Depth: How It Works** (for all yall nerds out there)

 - **PCB**
-  The PCB is, in essence, a servo driver.
+  - The PCB is, in essence, a servo driver.
 It is supposed to be placed on top of a Nucleo F446RE board, taking advantage of its Morpho pins that expose the MCU.
+The power comes in from a 7.4V 2S LiPo battery connected to the onboard XT60 (just a connector).
+  - **Servos** Since the potential ampage could go up to ~10-15A, a pour is used to connect the battery to the 3 buck converters.
+Each buck converter steps down the battery power from 7.4V to 6V at 5A for 6 servos (two legs).
+This connection from the buck converters to the servo rails is led by another set of pours.
+The servos receive PWM input from 15 pins on the right morpho pins and 3 on the left.
+  - **Power** The VIN from the XT60 is also connected to the F446RE's onboard VIN pin (it already has a regulator to step down to 3.3V).
+This power then comes out of the 3.3V pin and is fed to the NRF Chip and the Accelerometer.
+  - **Accelerometer** The accelerometer used is the BNO055, an "INTELLIGENT ABSOLUTE ORIENTATION SENSOR, 9-AXIS SENSOR FUSION" (aka gyroscope & accelerometer and prob 9 other things).
+The BNO055 uses I2C and is connected to SDA & SCL.
+There is also a manual reset button connected to RST on the BNO055 just for funsies.
+  - **NRF Chip** This is going to be used to communicate with the hand-held controller (to be made later).
+The NRF Chip is the NRF24L01_Breakout.
+NRF24L01_Breakout uses SPI and thus the MISO, MOSI, CSN, SCK, and CE pins on the F446RE (used on the left morpho pins).

 - **Body**
-  In depth desc WIP
+  In-depth desc WIP
 ---

 <img width="582" alt="Screenshot 2025-07-08 at 11 14 32 AM" src="https://github.com/user-attachments/assets/6af9664e-34e3-4e4b-9147-ffd7b350b66f" />